 Beyond eye protection, remember to use sunscreen with sun protector factor, SPF 15 or higher, for UV protection of your skin and consider staying in the shade, especially during midday hours when the sun is at its most glaring.

-Sunlight is the main source of both UV and blue light, and being outdoors during daylight is where we get most of our exposure.
-But there are other sources of blue light such as indoor lighting.
+Sunlight is the main source of both UV and blue light3, and being outdoors during daylight is where we get most of our exposure.
+But there are other sources of blue light3 such as indoor lighting.

 Bulbs are one thing, technology is another

-Nowadays, we have access to a myriad of electronic devices today – computers, tablets, smartphones and TVs – all these digital screens emit high-energy blue light and are harmful to our eyes in the long run.
+Nowadays, we have access to a myriad of electronic devices – computers, tablets, smartphones and TVs – all these digital screens emit high-energy blue light3 but you can now filter blue light3 without compromising on aesthetics.

 Be enlightened by Nikon Lenswear